indrabasak/indrabasak.github.io/_posts/2020-05-10-no-ordinary-tree.md

 second location, is floating around the internet.
 The most frequently cited picture comes from the collection of Oregon State University.

-The only colorized photo of the M. E.Church that I came across was in a slide series titled “The Indian Trail” put out by M. E. Church.
+The only colorized photo of the M. E.Church that I have across was in a slide series titled “The Indian Trail” put out by M. E. Church.

 ![M. E. Church in 1855](/images/no-ordinary-tree/first-church-and-parsonage-oregon-city.png?style=centerme)